elizabeth-poggie/Summer_Research_2020/Research/My-App.md

 ## Navigation Bar
 - Options to access the home screen, journal screen, CBT homework screen, [optional] motivating screen, and an about page / contact screen for submitting feedback to the developer.
-- Navigation can occur by tapping on the icons or swiping the screen. when the user is on a particular page, that section of the navigation bar is highlighted.
+- Navigation can occur by tapping on the icons or swiping the screen. when the user is on a page, that section of the navigation bar is highlighted.

 ## Motivating Screen [optional, but worth putting more thought into]
 - A study that focused on the efficacy of digital CBT found that applications required a lot of user motivation to complete the CBT tasks as “facing your fear” is difficult when you are alone doing it.
 Consequently, the application should have a “playability factor” but this should not obscure the goals and rules which are part of the treatment.